-Madesu (Lingala for red beans) is the DRC's everyday legume meal — beans are abundant, cheap, and nutritious in a country where meat and fish can be expensive.
+Madesu is the Lingala word for beans (the dish is named simply for its main ingredient; in Swahili it is maharagi).
+It is the DRC's everyday legume meal — beans are abundant, cheap, and nutritious in a country where meat and fish can be expensive.
 The dish is unassuming and doesn't appear at celebrations, but every Kinshasa household cooks it weekly.
-The combination of beans with palm oil provides complete nutrition (palm oil is rich in vitamin A and palmitic acid).
+Beans with unrefined red palm oil round out the nutrition: the oil's deep red-orange comes from carotenoids (β-carotene is roughly half the total), a vitamin-A precursor, and it also supplies vitamin E (tocopherols and tocotrienols) — the fat-soluble nutrients a plain bean dish lacks.
 Madesu is often the dinner that anchors a family's budget — affordable, filling, and easy to prepare in large pots.
 Kasai-region madesu tends toward more palm oil; Bandundu-region madesu uses more tomato.

 Spoon up beans coated in glossy tomato-palm-oil sauce — the kidney beans are tender, soft, with a mild meaty-creamy interior.
 The sauce is rich and deep-red-orange from palm oil; tomato provides bright acidity that balances the heavy fat.
 Scotch-bonnet heat is moderate.
 Each bite is filling and protein-dense.
 With rice underneath catching the sauce, this is the satisfying Kinshasa weeknight dinner — a $2 plate that feeds well.